ChicagoDSA/chapter-website/README.md

 - Generated URL: `my-website.org/page-name/`

+### Adding "Updates"

+1. Add a markdown file to the `_posts/` subdirectory with the filename format `yyyy-mm-dd-post-title.md`.
+Jekyll uses the date in the filename to organize the updates, so it is important that they are formatted this way.

+2. Add your update content to the file, and it will appear listed on `your-base-url.com/updates`

+3. If desired, you can control the index page title (if you want something other than "Updates", like "blog" or "announcements") by changing the name of the `updates/` directory and the front matter of `updates/index.html` accordingly.

+Posts are native/baked-in to Jekyll.
+For more info on how they can be utilized, check out their [documentation](https://jekyllrb.com/docs/posts/).

 ## Updating events

 Events are managed on [teamup](https://www.teamup.com/).
 Instructions for adding new events to the calendar are [here](https://docs.google.com/document/d/1uzYh-cazDNuoNRhTttrvU-iuDkyXXDf7thJbU5oBWIg).